 App shopping is my drug of choice.
 I bid on items when I wake up in a fit of anxiety at 4am, certain a novelty cat ornament will calm the panic pulsing through my veins.
 I order face masks and strange shampoos from Amazon after a Monday of feeling tired and gross.
 I spend evenings curating my ASOS shopping basket, or spontaneously buying a Dolly Parton brooch from an Etsy seller that’s having an Instagram sale.

 Every 'confirm purchase' gives me a little dopamine hit, a rush of excitement.
-Then there’s the anticipation of getting home to find a parcel.
+Then there’s the anticipation of the monotony of WFH getting interrupted by a parcel delivery.
 The opportunity to turn every week into Christmas through random, low-cost surprises — it becomes addictive.